healthinnovation/epi-rgee/content/installation.md

 ---
-author: Gabriel Carrasco y Antony Barja
+author: Gabriel Carrasco and Antony Barja
 date: "2019-03-10"
 description: Installation of rgee step by step in the differents Operative System
 tags: